Enrico204/ovf-export/README.md

 matches).
 A workaround is remove the manifest before importing the image.
 * De-serializing a OVF file is not supported, and probably won't be supported soon due a [limit in Go `encoding/xml` handling namespaced XML prefixes](https://github.com/golang/go/issues/9519).
+* Currently, the program should be in the same machine as the `libvirt` daemon.

 # LICENSE